Abd-007/Switch-Emulators-Guide/Ryujinx.md

 ## Section 4: Optimizations for best performance

 Ryujinx doesn't require many optimizations, you just go to the controls tab and set up your controller.
-Vulkan is the preferred option, but if a game doesn't work on Vulkan try oj OpenGL
+Vulkan is the preferred option, but if a game doesn't work on Vulkan try OpenGL

 **Note:** You can pretty much just start playing now, as all required steps are complete.
 The next sections are optional i.e. installing saves, mods, shaders and some fixes for errors.